 -Weekly free email lessons from LaShelle Lowe-Charde can be subscribed to here; called “Gems”, they are great little tidbits of how to walk the talk.

 ** Please Note: As every trainer has a unique perspective and style, and as the material is so deep and rich, please be aware that all “Intro” courses are not created identical!!
 I, for example, have taken at least five, and I always learn a lot, even when I take from the same trainer.
 Everyone, beginner and continuer, is welcome.

-Please see my specific scheduled offerings listed on the “Trainings” menu, and click on them for full descriptions.
+Please see my specific scheduled public offerings listed on the Group Personal Trainings page, and click on them for full descriptions.